-Auditors
+Auditors Certification

 The ultimate goal of the audit is to help an organization improve its health and safety management system.
 The CCSA certifies two different types of auditors and, based on their certification, those auditors perform either COR certification or COR maintenance audits.

-Internal Auditor Process
+Internal Auditor Certification Process

 Register and successfully complete the 2-day CCSA Occupational Health & Safety Management Systems: Basics for Auditors Workshop (minimum of 80% required on the exam).
 Equivalencies may be accepted.

 Successfully complete an internal qualification audit within 6 months of completing the Auditor Training Workshop.
+NOTE: A member of the CCSA COR Team will connect with you to help you set up your qualification audit.

 • Minimum of 80% required on the final Quality Assurance review (QA Review) with no critical errors.